-Australian citizenship offers peace of mind and numerous benefits in terms of living, studying, voting, and working.
+Australian citizenship offers peace of mind and numerous benefits in living, studying, voting, and working.

 To become an Australian citizen, you must know the eligibility criteria and different stages of the application process.
 This comprehensive guide discusses everything you need to know about becoming a citizen of Australia.

 1. Why Should You Become An Australian Citizen?

 Citizenship in Australia allows you to live and work independently while staying committed to the country's values.
 It entitles you to the following rights: